-Configuring Access to RSS Feeds of Voice Messages in Cisco Unity Connection 10.x
+Configuring Access to RSS Feeds of Voice Messages

-As an alternative to checking messages by phone or using the Cisco Unity Connection Web Inbox, Unity Connection Messaging Inbox, or an IMAP client, users can retrieve voice messages by using an RSS reader.
-In order to use the RSS Feed feature, users must be assigned to a class of service that is configured to allow them to use the Messaging Inbox and RSS Feeds, and the Unity Connection Inbox RSS Feed service must be turned on and started.
+As an alternative to checking messages by phone or using the Cisco Unity Inbox or an IMAP client, users can retrieve voice messages by using an RSS reader.
+In order to use the RSS Feed feature, users must be assigned to a class of service that is configured to allow them to use the Cisco Unity Inbox and RSS Feeds, and the Connection Inbox RSS Feed service must be activated and started.
 Do the following procedure.